gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { DateString } from '@gooddata/sdk-model';
 import { Dispatch } from '@reduxjs/toolkit';
 import { Dispatch as Dispatch_2 } from 'react';
-import { DraggableLayoutItem as DraggableLayoutItem_2 } from '../../../index.js';
 import { DrillDefinition } from '@gooddata/sdk-model';
-import { DropZoneType as DropZoneType_2 } from '../../../types.js';
 import { EntityId } from '@reduxjs/toolkit';
 import { EntityState } from '@reduxjs/toolkit';
 import { ExplicitDrill } from '@gooddata/sdk-ui';
 import { FilterContextItem } from '@gooddata/sdk-model';
-import { FilterViewDialogMode as FilterViewDialogMode_2 } from './uiState.js';
 import { GoodDataSdkError } from '@gooddata/sdk-ui';
 import { IAbsoluteDateFilter } from '@gooddata/sdk-model';
 import { IAccessControlAware } from '@gooddata/sdk-model';
 import { IAccessGrantee } from '@gooddata/sdk-model';
-import { IAlertDialogContext as IAlertDialogContext_2 } from '../../../types.js';
 import { IAlertTriggerMode } from '@gooddata/sdk-model';
 import { IAnalyticalBackend } from '@gooddata/sdk-backend-spi';
 import { IAttributeDisplayFormMetadataObject } from '@gooddata/sdk-model';